synle/display-dj/README.md

 - [ ] Properly package the build as `msi` or `exe` file instead of plain zipped files.
 - [ ] Properly hookup the icons for mac.
 - [ ] Properly set up CI/CD pipeline for releases and main page content.
+- [ ] MacOSX - Fix an issue where the positioning of the app is misplaced in the main display regardless of mouse click.

 ## Contributing?